nicholasferguson/YAD_t/Readme.md

 =====================================================================
 Introduction ====
 * Markov Algorithm.
-* This was used a preliminary vehicle to study implementations of Markov Algorithms
+* This was used as a preliminary vehicle to study implementations of Markov Algorithms
 * Ported from QT/YAD Studio into a std/boost console app, built with Visual Studio 2013.
 * Refactored so it will run all
 * 5 rule sets from Rosettacode.org (http://rosettacode.org/wiki/Execute_a_Markov_algorithm) and
-* 2 rule sets from s wiki page on Markov Algorithm. (https://en.wikipedia.org/wiki/Markov_algorithm) And
+* 2 rule sets from s wiki page on Markov Algorithm. (https://en.wikipedia.org/wiki/Markov_algorithm) and
 * 2 rule sets from YAD studio.
-* Console app outputs to console each step of a rule transforming input into final output.
+* Console app outputs to console each step of a rule transitioning input into final output.

 * What this study shows... is how to devise a dictionary of rules and a rule engine.
 * It is Markov:
 * Because it is applied over a sequence requiring that an initial rule be applied.
 * And subsequent rules are applied conditional on a previous unique rule having been applied.
 * And there is a rule that when applied will stop this process.
+* Or applicable rules have been exhausted, and this process will thus stop.

 * Needed research:  How to compute probable min/max steps to completion, giving an alphabet, rule set and input string.